 Controlling water flow and rain run-off is very important on any house but it’s especially important for log cabin maintenance as the logs can become darkened and damaged with too much exposure to water.

 If you don’t have gutters on your log home, put them on.
 If you already do have gutters, make sure that they stay clean so the rain doesn’t overflow and splash back on your logs.
-It’s also important to ensure that the downspouts direct the run-off far away from the structure.
+You can get a gutter cleaning tool that doesn't require you to climb onto your roof.